"Everybody's free to wear sunscreen"

 It’s not just the job, it’s my entire life.
 What is your aim in life?
 I don’t know, I have never thought about it.
 In the rush of competitive exams and never ending milestones, I have never planned my life beyond a year.
 Now that I hardly have any more competitive exams to take, and with only a few milestones ahead, this thought has started bothering me again.
 What should I do with my life?
 Should I just take a job, and then hop to a better one, then to an even better one and so on?
 What is my dream job?
 What is my priority sector?
 (Not because it is “hot” and “glamorous”, but because I like it).
 What is my long term goal in life?
 Is it job?
 Or is it something else like academia or entrepreneurship?

 I don’t know what has happened to me.
 I don’t know why I am thinking about all these things all of a sudden.
-May be because of the realisation that I have already avoided these questions as much as I could, may be because now these questions demand an answer.
+May be because of the realization that I have already avoided these questions as much as I could, may be because now these questions demand an answer.
 I wish I could at least have a clue how to solve these riddles.
 But I have none.
 For the first time in my life, I find myself helpless.
 For the first time in my life, I have got nothing.
 I am broke!

 At the other side of the year...